justineshaw/notes-app/README.md

 ## Discussion

-I used the following technologies: HTML, CSS, React, Axios, Jest, Express, Express Validator and Lowdb
+I used the following technologies: HTML, CSS, React, Axios, Jest, Express, Express Validator and Lowdb.

 I used [create-react-app](https://github.com/facebook/create-react-app)
 to generate the scaffolding for the app front-end.

 I used [express-generator](https://www.npmjs.com/package/express)
 to generate the scaffolding for this server.